-The Directors' Remuneration Policy was last approved by shareholders at the Company's Annual General Meeting, held on 29 June 2017.
-97.6 per cent of votes were in favour of the resolution and 2.4 per cent of votes were against.
-As part of the business to be proposed at the Annual General Meeting it is proposed that the limit on Directors' fees in the Articles of Association be increased from £150,000 to £175,000 (Resolution 15).
+The Directors' Remuneration Policy was last approved by shareholders at the Company's Annual General Meeting, held on 27 July 2020.
+97.0 per cent of votes were in favour of the resolution and 3.0 per cent of votes were against.